 Chicken stew is the perfect weeknight dinner on a cold evening, particularly after a long weekend!
 In less than an hour, you can have a hearty stew on your table!
 Tender bites of chicken nestled in a rich, savory broth with hints of onion and bell pepper!

-The flavors and textures of this easy chicken stew are reminiscent of gumbo, due to the inclusion of a savory roux, which provides a thick base.
+The flavors and texture of chicken stew are reminiscent of gumbo, due to the inclusion of a savory roux, which provides a thick base.
 However, this is not a gumbo.

 How Does Chicken Stew Differ From Gumbo?